glibsonoran/Plush-for-ComfyUI/README.md

 ******************************
 ## How to connect to OpenRouter

-You can connect to remote AI serivces that are not preconfigured in Advanced Prompt Enhancer (APE) by following the steps below:
+You can connect to remote AI serivces that are not preconfigured in **Advanced Prompt Enhancer (APE)** by following the steps below:

-1) Obtain an API key from the service you want to use, you many have to pay for this.
+1) Obtain an API key from the service you want to use, you may have to pay for this.

 2) If you know how to create environment variables, create one named: `LLM_KEY` and enter your API key.
 If you don't know how to create an enviroment variable there are instructions [here](#requirements)

 3) Open the text file: `.../ComfyUI/custom nodes/Plush-for-ComfyUI/opt_models.txt` Follow the instructions in the comment header and enter the names of the AI models you want to use.
-Make sure you use the exact names the service requires for their API.
+Make sure you use the exact names the service requires for their API, copy and paste them if possible.
 They should have a web page that shows these names, OpenRouter's is [here](https://openrouter.ai/models).
 Save the text file.

 4) Start ComfyUI.
 In the APE node you can setup your connection to the service two different ways: